 OS X Yosemite Tips

-- How to Use the New Spotlight Search in Mac OS X Yosemite to Find Anything
+- How to Customize the Dashboard in Mac OS X Yosemite

 - How to Install Mac OS X Yosemite on Parallels